Highlights of the 2019 Social Justice Internship Program

 The interview process leads us to match organizations’ needs with alums’ interests and goals.
 Host organizations train, supervise, and support success during the 8-weeks by guiding interns to use their High School Leadership Program skills in the professional world.
 Interns will organize and lead a courageous conversation as they complete assignments designed to help an organization accomplish its mission.
 Cultural Leadership provides professional development opportunities that include an orientation, networking events, leadership skill building workshops, and a concluding session where interns report on their learning.

-Applications for Summer 2020 are now open!
+Applications for Summer 2023 are coming soon!

-To apply, complete this form.
+To apply starting January 1st, 2023, complete this form.